Skip navigation links

 Engineering academic advisers and staff praise her commitment and willingness to take on challenges, noting, “True to her experience in the military, she demonstrates strength, integrity, a strong work ethic and an ability to get things done.”
 Students say she “continuously serves students around campus and in the community, all while embodying our values of unity, honesty, integrity, and leadership.”

-She has led the engineering advising team since April 2020.
+Shehas led the engineering advising team since April 2020.
 She has worked with countless numbers of undergraduate students experiencing serious obstacles to their education, including academic probation and recess, loss of loved ones, mental and physical health crises, all exacerbated by the effects of the pandemic.
 This has resulted in an increase of grief absence requests, academic standing reviews and appeals, and requests for medical leave, all of which go through her office.
 As she works with students who are struggling inside and outside the classroom, she takes great care to ensure that they receive prompt assistance, empathetic support, and clear instructions on how to proceed.

 Her academic advising team praises her as a fierce advocate.
 “Erica has tried her hardest to relieve the burden on advisers during skyrocketing enrollments.
 She ensures that students are well-served by taking on more work herself.”